 HUD insures private lenders against loss on property improvement loans they make.
 The applicant must have the ability to repay the loan in regular monthly payments.
 Both large and small improvements can be financed.
-Search HUD's list to find an approved Title I lender in your state.
 HUD does not lend money for property improvements.

-Loans on single family homes may be used for alterations, repairs and for site improvements.
-Loans on multifamily structures may be used only for building alteration and repairs.
-Title I can be used in conjunction with a 203(k) Rehabilitation Mortgage.
+Improvements must substantially protect or improve the basic livability or utility of the property.
+These loans may be used in conjunction with a 203(k) Rehabilitation Mortgage.
 For additional information on that program, call (800) 767-7468 and request item number 2571.

 A property owner may apply at any lender (bank, mortgage company, savings and loan association, credit union) that is approved to make Title I loans.
 Beware of deceptive home improvement contractors.